Somerset County's Thomas latest Pennsylvania DA to face legal issues

 "No one is above the law," said Greg Rowe, executive director of the Pennsylvania District Attorneys Association.
 "The allegations outlined today in Somerset County deeply disturb us.
 Everyone involved in the criminal justice system has a legal and ethical obligation to follow the law and to conduct themselves with the utmost integrity — no one more so than the district attorney.
 Any individual's failure to either act lawfully or in accordance with their ethical obligations is wholly unacceptable."

-Thomas and Salsman are among a handful of the commonwealth's DAs to face legal accusations in recent years.
+Thomas and Salsman are among a handful of the commonwealth's district attorneys to face legal accusations in recent years.

 —In February 2019, Stacy Parks Miller, former Centre County district attorney, had her law license suspended by the state disciplinary board.
 She was accused of engaging in ex parte communications with county judges without informing defense lawyers and of improperly using a fake Facebook page to snoop on people.
 She was reinstated this year.
 Parks Miller lost the 2019 Democratic Party primary in her bid for a third term.